|

 FAQ

-The US Food and Drug Administration periodically reviews the program for compliance with the NSSP guidelines.
-In the long history of oyster processing in Mississippi, there have been no documented disease outbreaks caused by the processing procedures used by certified Mississippi oyster dealers.
-This record reflects the success of a program that provides consumers of ...
+Tidelands program administration, and management of the Grand Bay National Estuarine ... the long history of oyster processing in Mississippi, there have been no documented disease outbreaks caused by the processing procedures used by certified Mississippi oyster dealers.
+This record ...

 www.dmr.state.ms.us